A fixed-parameter tractable algorithm for combinatorial filter reduction: Preliminaries

-Simply building a minimal cover on $G_\struct{F}$ is not enough because covers may merge some elements which, when transformed into a filter, produce nondeterminism.
+But simply building a minimal cover on $G_\struct{F}$ is not enough because covers may merge some elements which, when transformed into a filter, produce nondeterminism.
 The core obstruction is when a fork is created, as when two compatible states are merged, both of which have outgoing edges bearing identical labels, but whose destinations differ.
-To enforce determinism, we introduce constraints that forbid forking and require mergers to flow downwards.
-The following specifies such a constraint:
+To enforce determinism, we use constraints to forbid forking and require mergers to flow downwards. \gobblexor{The following specifies such a constraint:}{See the following:}